Abhiroop/lift-vector/README.md

 ### Note
-This library doesn't work with the head of GHC.
-You can build my modified branch here: https://github.com/Abhiroop/ghc-1/tree/wip/simd-ncg-support
+This library works off a cutting edge branch (sorry for the pun) which can be found here: https://github.com/Abhiroop/ghc-1/tree/wip/simd-ncg-support